jkool702/forkrun/DOCS/DOCS_ALL.md

 - `-j`, `-P`, `--workers <W>` : Set the number of concurrent workers.
 Supports `<init>:<max>` (e.g., `-j 4:32`).
 Default max is the number of logical cores.
 - `-l`, `--lines <L>`         : Set the batch size (lines per worker).
 Supports `<init>:<max>` (e.g., `-l 10:10000`).
 Default max is 4096.
 - `-L`, `--exact-lines <N>`   : Force exactly `N` lines per batch.
-In NUMA mode this automatically demotes the pipeline to UMA (uniform memory access) to preserve the exact-count contract — cross-socket traffic is then expected but correctness is maintained.
-(This UMA demotion is the implemented behavior; older wording described it as merely disabling stealing.)
+Native on NUMA since v3.5.0 via the Scanner-Handoff Chain (scanning is serialized across node scanners and a boundary-straddling batch may read 1..N-1 lines across sockets — prefer `-l` for maximum throughput unless exact batch sizing is strictly required).
 - `-t, --timeout <us>`: maximum time (µs) a partial batch may sit in the scanner before early flush.
 This bounds the wait feeding the stall/starve early-flush invariant (DESIGN.md §7, Phase 2b): when input is trickling *and* workers are idle, the scanner flushes the partial batch at this deadline instead of waiting for a full one. `--greedy` is equivalent to `-t 0`.
 - `--greedy`                  : Aggressive low-latency mode, equivalent to `-t 0`.
 Flushes partial batches immediately when workers are idle, minimizing latency at the cost of smaller batches during trickle input.
 (Alias for `--timeout 0`.)